barryluke96/autonomous_pixhawk_rover/01_pixhawk_rpi_mavlink/README.md

 ## Test run

-Head over to [00_dronekit_test](https://github.com/hafiz-kamilin/autonomous_pixhawk_rover/tree/master/01_pixhawk_rpi_mavlink/00_dronekit_test) folder, download the python codes and run it on your Raspberry Pi connected to PixHawk microcontroller to see if DroneKit-Python API are being installed and configured properly.
+Head over to [00_dronekit_test](https://github.com/hafiz-kamilin/autonomous_pixhawk_rover/tree/master/01_pixhawk_rpi_mavlink/00_dronekit_test) folder and download the contents on your PC first, then use Bitvise SSH Client to transfer it to Raspberry Pi via built in SFTP File Transfers.
+After that run it to see if DroneKit-Python API are being installed and configured properly.

 ## Tips